nager/Nager.VideoStream/README.md

 # Nager.VideoStream
+This project supports three video sources: Network Camera Stream (e.x.
+RTSP), Webcam or a Video File.
+It provides the individual frames as a event.

+## Requirements
-Get images from a video stream, requires [ffmpeg](https://www.ffmpeg.org/).
+The library requires [ffmpeg](https://www.ffmpeg.org/).
 You can download the [ffmpeg binary](https://github.com/BtbN/FFmpeg-Builds/releases) here, they are needed to access the video stream.
 Just copy the `ffmpeg.exe` into the execution directory.

 ## How can I use it?